adammj/ecg-sleep-staging/README.md

 ### ECG Equipment

 Unfortunately, there are few commercial ECG recording devices on the market right now.
 I am only aware of two devices that could possibly work and be worn comfortably while asleep.
-However, I have not personally tried either yet, so I cannot vouch for them.
+However, I have not personally tried either yet, so I cannot vouch for them. ([Update](<https://cardiosomnography.com/sensor/app/testing-sensors/>): I have now begun testing them.)

 - [Movesense](<https://www.movesense.com/>)
     - The [sampling rates](<https://www.movesense.com/docs/esw/api_reference/>) are: 125, 128, 200, 250, 256, 500, and 512 Hz.